AndySomogyi/mechanica/docs/source/flux.rst

 This creates a Fickian diffusive flux object ``q``, and binds it between species on two different particle types.
-Thus, whenever any pair of particles instances belonging to these types are near each other, the runtime will apply a Fickian diffusive fluxe between the species attached to these two particle instances.
+Thus, whenever any pair of particles instances belonging to these types are near each other, the runtime will apply a Fickian diffusive flux between the species attached to these two particle instances.

 In general, the time evolution of the chemical species at each particle are defined by: